 On a consolidated basis, there is minimal seasonality in the business.
 Historically, net sales have been slightly lower in the first quarter and slightly higher towards the end of the third quarter through the fourth quarter.
 Our consolidated results of operations have trended directionally the same as our net sales seasonality.
 Net sales in our Food segment have tended to be slightly lower in the first quarter and slightly higher towards the end of the third quarter through the fourth quarter, due to holiday events, and net sales in our Protective segment have also tended to be slightly lower in the first quarter and higher in the midthird quarter and through the fourth quarter due to the holiday shopping season.
 Cash flow from operations has tended to be lower in the first quarter and higher in the fourth quarter, reflecting seasonality of sales and working capital changes, including the timing of certain annual incentive compensation payments.
 However, the extent and timing of our results of operations may be difficult to predict if significant one-time transactions, events or non-recurring charges were to impact our business.
-Additionally, changes in end-consumer behavior, such as an increase in e-commerce sales, or temporary social distancing restrictions due to COVID-19 or other factors, have in the past impacted the timing and seasonality of results of operations.
+Additionally, changes in end-consumer behavior have in the past impacted the timing and seasonality of results of operations.

-In 2022, we experienced slightly higher net sales in the first half as compared to the second half of the year due to supply disruptions, recessionary pressures and the impact of foreign currency translation.
-Our consolidated results of operations trended directionally the same as our net sales seasonality with slightly higher results of operations in the first half of the year.
-The impact of raw material price changes and related pricing actions have also impacted the timing of when our total net sales and our consolidated results of operations were earned throughout 2022.
-Refer to Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional discussion of our 2022 results.
+In 2023, we experienced slightly higher net sales in the second half of the year as compared to the first half which was partially due to the impact of foreign currency translation and the timing of the Liquibox acquisition.
+Our consolidated results of operations trended directionally the same as our net sales seasonality with slightly higher results of operations in the second half of the year.
+Refer to Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional discussion of our 2023 results.